netuno-org/doc/docs/academy/cluar/templates.md

 }
 ```

-:::info The select shows the folder name, not the `info.json` label
+:::info The select now uses the translated `info.json` label
-Unlike Component Types, the Template select in the page form uses the **folder name** as the displayed text (not the translated `label` from `info.json`) — the service even returns the `info.json`, but the form doesn't use it for the label.
-In other words, the Template's `info.json` currently has no visible effect; it's groundwork for a translation that hasn't been wired up to the interface yet.
+Just like Component Types, the Template select in the page form shows the translated `label` from `info.json` — to make this work, the request to the service sends the current language (`Cluar.currentLanguage().locale`).
+What's saved in the page's `template` field is still the folder name (`Default`).
 :::

 There's also a service on the server (`server/services/page/template/list/`) that scans the folders in real time and returns the list of available templates — for the same reason: **you don't need to restart the server to add a new template**, just create the folder.